carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ## Cytoscape visualization of the results

 You can also customize and re-renderize the similarity networks of your results with Cytoscape (https://cytoscape.org/).
 To do so, you will need some files included in the output directory of BiG-SCAPE.
 Both are located in the same folder.
 You can choose any folder included in the Network_files/(date)hybrids_auto/ directory, depending on your interest.
 The "Mix/" folder represents the complete network, including all the BGCs of the analysis.
-There, you will need a the files "mix_c0.30.network" and "mix_clans_0.30_0.70.tsv".
-When you upload the ".network" file, it is needed that you select as "source" the first column and as "target" the second one.
+There, you will need the files "mix_c0.30.network" and "mix_clans_0.30_0.70.tsv".
+When you upload the ".network" file, it is required that you select as "source" the first column and as "target" the second one.
 Then, you can upload the ".tsv" and just select the first column as "source".
 Finally, you need to click on Tools -> merge -> Networks -> Union to combine both GCFs and singletons.
 Now you can change colors, labels, etc. according to your specific requirements.

 ### References
 - Navarro-Muñoz, J.C., Selem-Mojica, N., Mullowney, M.W. et al. "A computational framework to explore large-scale biosynthetic diversity".
 Nature Chemical Biology (2019).